 Market understanding

 Cal-ITP and CARB seek feedback and input from a diverse array of companies and stakeholders in the mobility sector.
 Some of the groups of companies mentioned here already offer customer accounts, while others do not but could foreseeably play a role.
-Cal-ITP seeks respondents from any and all of these groups, in addition to gathering input from municipalities, community groups, advocates, research institutions and other key stakeholder cohorts.
+Cal-ITP seeks respondents from any and all of the following groups, in addition to gathering input from municipalities, community groups, advocates, research institutions, and other key stakeholder cohorts.

-Public transportation in California
+Public transit in California

-California has over 300 public transportation service providers, mostly composed of small bus operators and organized into various regional entities.
-Even prior to the COVID-19 pandemic, public transportation ridership has been decreasing for most agencies, and operating costs have been increasing.
-Transit agencies could manage multimodal accounts for their customers and set standards for customers to plan, book, and pay for trips on private providers.
+California has over 300 public transit providers, mostly comprised of small bus operators and organized into various regional entities.
+Even prior to the COVID-19 pandemic, public transit ridership had been decreasing for most providers, while operating costs increased.
+Transit providers could make public transit more attractive to new and returning riders through by managing multimodal accounts for their customers and setting standards for customers to plan, book, and pay for trips on private providers.

-Private sector mobility providers
+Private-sector mobility providers

-The market for shared mobility is rapidly evolving and includes companies of expanding capabilities and specialization.
-TNCs such as Uber, Lyft, and Via, focus on providing mobility services, primarily ride hailing but also including other mobility options through subsidiary companies and secondary offerings.
-Micromobility providers have emerged offering shared bike and scooter fleets.
-Companies such as Zipcar or Car2Go provide flexible car rental options.
+The market for shared mobility is rapidly evolving and includes companies of expanding capabilities and specializations.
+For instance, TNCs such as Uber, Lyft, and Via focus on providing mobility services, primarily ride hailing as well as other mobility options through subsidiary companies and secondary offerings.
+Micromobility providers have also emerged, offering shared bike and scooter fleets, while companies such as Zipcar or Car2Go provide flexible car rental options.

-Mobility Information and Trip Planning
+Mobility information and trip planning companies

-Some customer-facing companies focus on real-time mobility information and trip planning capabilities, by providing GPS, payment acceptance hardware, and software services.
-Major technology companies such as Google, Apple, and Facebook all offer products centered around convenient mobility.
-Travel companies such as Airbnb, Expedia and Booking.com also have an important stake in mobility outcomes and services.
+Some customer-facing companies focus on real-time mobility information and trip planning capabilities by providing GPS, payment acceptance hardware, and software services.
+Major technology companies such as Google, Apple, and Facebook all offer products focused on convenient mobility.
+Travel companies such as Airbnb, Expedia, and Booking.com also have an important stake in mobility outcomes and services.

-Payments for Mobility Services
+Payments for mobility services

-The ability to pay for a trip on a public or private sector provided mobility service involves cash or digital payment.
-The industry of retail payment service providers, such as Square and PayPal, payment networks, like Visa and Mastercard, as well as mobility-focused payment companies, like Bytemark or Masabi, offers another method for understanding multimodal linked trips.
+The ability to pay for a trip on a public- or private-sector mobility service involves either cash or digital payments.
+Retail payment service providers such as Square and PayPal, payment networks like Visa and Mastercard, and mobility-focused payment companies like Bytemark or Masabi offer another method for understanding multimodal linked trips.

-Payments for Road Pricing
+Payments for road pricing

-Although not privately-owned, there are also vehicle tolling operations such as FasTrak and EZ Pass which must be taken into account as an important element of mobility payment.
-Existing and future vehicle tolling providers may play a key role in future State incentives to encourage clean transportation.
+Although not privately owned, there are also vehicle tolling operations such as FasTrak and E-ZPass that must be taken into account as an important element of mobility payment.
+Existing and future vehicle tolling providers may play a key role in future state incentives to encourage clean transportation.

 Framework for potential solutions

-To deliver the desired capabilities described, Cal-ITP and CARB envision a range of possible scenarios to realize the implementation of a system to measure first-mile/last-mile linked trips and provide associated multi-modal services.
-Potential solutions for facilitating and measuring linked trips could be developed as (a) a set of data specifications and a reporting system used solely for a determination of linked trips on the back end, (b) a set of data specifications and a reporting system used for a broader set of transportation planning purposes, or (c) a government “mobility account” through which users access multi-modal options, including transit.
+To deliver the desired capabilities described, Cal-ITP and CARB envision a range of possible scenarios to realize the implementation of a system to measure first/last-mile linked trips and provide associated multimodal services.
+Potential solutions for facilitating and measuring linked trips could be developed as (a) a set of data specifications and a reporting system used solely for a determination of linked trips on the back end, (b) a set of data specifications and a reporting system used for a broader set of transportation planning purposes, or (c) a government “mobility account” through which users access multimodal options, including transit.

-For option (a), the State would determine the data specifications and reporting standards by which mobility providers would provide information to CARB and/or other governmental regulatory agencies to determine that a linked trip occurred.
+For option (a), the state would determine the data specifications and reporting standards by which transportation providers would provide information to CARB and/or other governmental regulatory agencies to determine that a linked trip occurred.
 To the greatest extent possible, the data would be anonymized and fit for that purpose only.